htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

  ``String unparse(Attribute attr)``
     This function looks up the value of the provided attribute and returns the unparsed version as a string.
-The attribute’s value is not evaluated.
-If the attribute’s value is ``x + 3``, then the function would return the string ``"x + 3"``.
+The attribute's value is not evaluated.
+If the attribute's value is ``x + 3``, then the function would return the string ``"x + 3"``.
 If the provided attribute cannot be found, an empty string is returned.